Check us out on Facebook!

 We do sell rabbits as pets at times.
 We love color at RLR, but stick to strict guidelines in our show lines, keeping our color stock free from the Vienna gene and the associated mismarkings.
 We are working to bring back our Vienna project and create beautiful Blue-Eyed White Holland lops as well.
 Our rabbits are handled daily from birth and by 8 weeks will have had multiple sessions of practice posing.
 We do

 Being a closed rabbitry means that we do not allow visitors too our barn.
 It used to be very normal for reputable breeders to allow people to come to their homes to select their future pets.
 Unfortunately, there have been many changes in the breeding world and this is no longer considered best practice.
 Preventing transmittable diseases is a primary concern for breeders.
 For rabbits in particular, health is a big concern and with RHVD being as easily transmitted as it is, additional foot traffic risks the lives of even vaccinated rabbits.
 Another big reason is that some very unscrupulous people come to breeders (of any species) homes acting like they are interested in buying a pet, then leave and come back when no one is home to steal their animals.
 I have also heard of violent attacks on people's animals from previously amicable buyers.
-I do everything I can to ensure the safety of my animals and between our rabbits and our dogs, I am not taking any risks at my home.
+I do everything I can to ensure the safety of my family and between our rabbits and our dogs, I am not taking any risks at my home.

 That being said, I do want people to always feel comfortable when purchasing from us, so if ever you have concerns about buying a rabbit you would be using transport for, I am happy to meet with potential buyers through video calls so you can see the rabbit move and get a feel for type and temperament.
 I am set up with Google Duo, but if you have enough patience to teach me to use another format, I can probably work that out.